Subscribe

 Sacred Hunger, by Barry Unsworth, 1992.
 An historical novel of the 1780′s, about an English family (mostly about the father and son) who eventually end up on a slave ship (not as slaves) sailing to Africa and on to the New World.
 Lots of history in between, but ends up as the ship founders off the coast of Florida.
 Not a particularly happy book, but Unsworth is an excellent writer.
 Won the Booker Prize.

 84, Charing Cross Road, by Helen Hanff, 1970.
 A novel, but based on a true story.
 Also made into a movie.
-It’s a charming, utterly charming tale, of a correspondence between a learned woman in America, with a antiquarian bookseller’s shop in London.
+It’s a charming, utterly captivating tale, of a correspondence between a learned woman in America, with a antiquarian bookseller’s shop in London.
 She wants books, they want to sell books, and a over the course of 20 years quite a friendship develops.
 A very short book.
 There’s also a sequel to it, The Duchess of Bloomsbury Street.

 War & Remembrance, by Herman Wouk, 1978.
 Part of a trilogy.
 Takes place during WW II, chronicles the life of a career Navy officer and his family.